 Seahorse Tavern and Restaurant: This casual spot in Pass-A Grille has been in business for over 75 years.
 Though it offers a full lunch menu, the cozy spot is a perfect place for breakfast.
 They offer a number of omelettes, pancakes, French toast and other specialties.
 800 Pass-A-Grillle Way.
 I highly recommend it for the food and the experience!

-After you eat, make sure to leave time to walk and explore Pass-A-Grille:
+After you eat, make sure to leave time to walk and explore Pass-A-Grille.
+There are a number of shops, cafes and restaurants.

 The Hurricane Seafood Restaurant: At 809 Gulf Way, this is a great spot for an early breakfast or for lunch or dinner.

-There is also a small cafe at the beach and Paradise Sweets has in-house roasted coffee drinks and ice cream at 709 Gulf Way.
+There is also a small café at the beach, Paradise Grille, at 909 Gulf Way, and Paradise Sweets has in-house roasted coffee drinks and ice cream at 709 Gulf Way.